tao-guo/blog/_posts/2017-07-09-what-is-math.md

 ## Definitions of mathematics

 What is math?
 In the Greek language, the word is "knowledge, study, learning".
 Aristotle defined mathematics as "**the science of quantity**", and  this definition prevailed until the 18th century.
 At that time, math is about quantity and measurement, and the majority of the symbols used are not much different from today.
-[Euclidean geometry], Cartesian's [analytic geometry], Caldano's [cubic equation] / [quadratic equation] solutions and Newton/Leibniz's [calculus] are a series of great mathematical achievements.
+[Euclidean geometry], Cartesian's [analytic geometry], Caldano's [cubic equation]/[quad equation] solutions and Newton-Leibniz's [calculus] are a series of great mathematical achievements.
 By the nineteenth century, mathematics had completed the perfect abstraction of quantity/unknowns.
 In fact, most people's mathematical knowledge also stays at this stage.
-For the general public, Aristotle's definition of mathematics is still not much deviation.
+For the general public, Aristotle's definition of mathematics is still valid.

 <div style = "margin: 0 auto 15px; width: 60%; text-align: center;">
   <img src = "{{site.baseurl}}/img/Euclid.jpg" alt = "Euclid in the Athens Institute" style = "display: block;">